Our Services

 Helpful Resources

-Doctors prescribe colonoscopy prep rather than hydrotherapy because prep solutions are proven safe, standardized, and reliably clear the entire colon for accurate diagnostics while hydrotherapy is inconsistent and can pose serious risks.
+Doctors prescribe colonoscopy prep instead of colon hydrotherapy because prep solutions are FDA-approved, medically standardized, and clinically proven to fully cleanse the colon for accurate diagnostic results.
+In contrast, colon hydrotherapy is unregulated, inconsistent in effectiveness, and can cause serious complications such as bowel perforation, electrolyte imbalance, and infection.

 When preparing for a colonoscopy, your doctor will prescribe a specific bowel-cleaning regimen—known as colonoscopy prep.
 Some people wonder if colon hydrotherapy (also called colonic irrigation) can replace that prep.
 It's important to understand why medical guidelines and safety data make that substitution inappropriate.